The main methods to keep dogs out of garden areas are training and dog repellents. These come in natural and artificial forms.

 There is no foolproof way of controlling what a puppy gets up to when you are not there, and purchasing an ultrasonic or water emitting device for your yard may be something of a gamble.

 Remember, there is some dispute as to whether the devices currently on the market for repelling animals using sound or smell actually work.
-And these devices, while not harmful, do rely on aversives to achieve the desired result.
+And these devices, while not harmful, do rely on aversives to keep dogs out of garden areas.

 Most modern trainers believe that using deterrents in animal management should always be a last resort as side effects can be unwanted and unpredictable